 Other awards exist for offbeat or humorous work.
 One of my favorites is the Bulwer-Lytton Fiction Contest, which recognizes shockingly poor opening sentences and short works in writing.

 Not all prizes are held in such high esteem, however.
-China has awarded its own Confusious Peace Prize since 2010, yet the recipients of this prize have included rather suspect characters such as Presdient Vladimir Putin of Russia and most recently President Robert Mugabe of Zimbabwe.
+China has awarded its own Confucious Peace Prize since 2010, yet the recipients of this prize have included rather suspect characters such as Presdient Vladimir Putin of Russia and most recently Robert Mugabe, the former president of Zimbabwe.
 Neither of these gentlemen has an exemplary record with respect to peace, however.

 Lest you not be familiar with the history of Zimbabwe, allow me to enhance your knowledge a bit.
 Until 1980 it was a British colony known as Rhodesia in honor of Cecil Rhodes, a 19th-century businessman, diamond magnate, and politician whose name lives on in the names of Rhodes University and Rhodes Scholarships.